skunkiferous/Meta/api/README.md

 How do we solve the "virtually infinite" JRE "hierarchy"?

-The Type of a Property can either come form another Hierarchy as Type, or form the same Hierarchy as Class.
+The Type of a Property can either come from another Hierarchy as Type, or from the same Hierarchy as Class.
 The actual Type instance can only be resolved at the Hierarchy construction time.

 Complete validation is possible only at Hierarchy construction time.